oxidecomputer/crucible/CONTRIBUTING.md

 - Our current goal is support our first generation products.

 - We're writing Crucible in support of that goal, not as its own thing.
-We're all working on the products, and tool development is a side effect.
+We're all working on the products, and block storage is an important product feature.

 - Crucible itself has dependencies on many other Oxide repositories, which themselves are undergoing a similar development churn.